-In 2011, almost 14 billion gallons of corn-based ethanol were sold in the United States-about 10 percent of the total motor fuel sold.18 While cornbased ethanol has rapidly growth, cost-effective cellulosic ethanol remains a dream.
-In 2010, E&E News reported that, instead of producing 100 million gallons as mandated by Congress, "not a drop" of cellulosic ethanol was "commercially blended with gasoline."19 In late 2011, the EIA was still unsure as to whether any cellulosic ethanol had been sold commercially despite Congress' mandate to produced 500 million gallons in 2011.20 [resulting from the production of ethanol] are applied to the ethanol that is already in California's gasoline, the carbon intensity of California's gasoline increases by 3% to 33%."15 Not only does ethanol production appear to produce more greenhouse gas emissions than petroleum production, but ethanol production and combustion may lead to worse air quality than petroleum production.16
+In 2012, out of the 10.78 billion bushels of corn produced, 4.55 billion were used for corn-based ethanol, indicating that about 40 percent of corn production was used to produce ethanol.
+192 The drought in the Midwest in 2012 resulted in low corn production ouput, which is rebounding in 2013 and expected to set a new record.
+While corn-based ethanol has rapidly grown, cost-effective cellulosic ethanol remains a dream.
+In 2010, E&E News reported that, instead of producing 100 million gallons as mandated by Congress, "not a drop" of cellulosic ethanol was "commercially blended with gasoline."
+193 In late 2011, the EIA was still unsure as to whether any cellulosic ethanol had been sold commercially despite Congress' mandate to produced 500 million gallons in 2011.
+194

+Due to the unlikely commercial production of cellulosic ethanol to the mandated levels, in 2013, the EPA cut the required amount of cellulosic ethanol to 6 million gallons, which is less than half of the previously required amount of 14 million gallons.